 - According to the World Health Organization (WHO) Health Surveys 2001/2002, Pap smear coverage was only low 23%.

-Cervical cancer’s disease burden in Malaysia and distribution of cervical cancer according to stages:
+Cervical cancer disease burden (no. 7) in Malaysia and distribution of cervical cancer according to stages:

 Human Papillomavirus (HPV) and Cervical Cancer